plaidpowered/kt-grid/README.md

 -- end --
 ```

-Create in a single cell, 6 columns wide, with a 3 column offset
+Create a single cell, 6 columns wide, with a 3 column offset
 ```
 -- col md 6+3 --
 This cell will fill half the container, centered.